-Courses in reading improvement open to all students.
-While comprehension strategies are emphasized for most students, the courses are also intended to serve those students who need to improve their vocabulary and reading fluency.
-Students required to take reading may have to work through more than one semester.
-Students who must enroll in these courses are identified through the College Testing and Placement Program and are notified.
+Emphasizes advanced reading comprehension strategies and is also designed to help students improve upon their vocabulary and reading fluency.
+Courses in reading and comprehension improvement are open to all students.
+Students who are required to take reading courses are identified through the College Testing and Placement Program and may need to work through more than one semester.
 Prerequisite: ENGL 003 entry-level performance in the College Testing and Placement Program, or ENGL 002 with a grade of C or higher, or completion of ENGL 002 exit criteria while a student in ENGL 001.
 Students required to enroll in ENGL 003 and who choose to enroll in ENGL 101 in the same semester must maintain their enrollment in ENGL 003 or they will be dropped from ENGL 101.